rcaileff/career_ladders/software_engineering/mobile_engineer.md

 * Same as SE I

 ## Mobile UX/UI
-* Can comfortably talk about Mobile UX on different devices
+* Can comfortably describe the design challenges between different mobile devices e.g. screen size
-* Can identify common UI elements and suggest appropriate element for interaction
+* Can identify common UI elements and suggest appropriate UI element for interaction

 ## Mobile Security
-* Understands the main areas of Mobile Security
+* Understands the main areas of Mobile Security as defined by [OWASP](https://www.owasp.org/index.php/OWASP_Mobile_Security_Project)

 ## Java/Swift
 * Migrate to new versions of Java/Swift